Reham-Kassem/Bike-Share-Project/README.md

 # Basic Data Exploration with pandas on Bikeshare Data
-A python project to using Pandas and NumPy to investigate the bike-share dataset.
+A python project using Pandas and NumPy to investigate the bike-share dataset.
 ## Project Overview
 This project focuses on pandas library usage and simple statistics methods to perform descriptive analysis on the bikeshare data from three major U.S. cities - Chicago, Washington, and New York City - to display information such as most popular days or most common stations.